yvan-sraka/esgi-rust/src/ch2/ownership-borrowing.md

 Supplementary links to feed your curiosity (bonus, not mandatory):

--   There no null pointers in Rust!
+-   There is no null pointers in Rust!
 Why?
 Watch "Null References: The Billion Dollar Mistake" from Tony Hoare
     <https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/>
 -   Some more readings for the brave: "What Every Programmer Should Know